Baron Michele Leone: California territory

 Michele made his debut in Johnny Doyle's Los Angeles/Southern California territory in October 1949, where he took up the mantle of "Baron" Michele Leone, an Italian aristocrat.
-It is here that he would find his greatest success.

-With an abundance of wrestling television outlets in Southern California, and possessing the gift of the gab, Leone - working for Doyle - became the biggest star in the L.A. territory.
-The still relatively new medium of television helped transform him from journeyman to superstar.
+Leone became the Los Angeles territory's leading star while working for Doyle, due to a combination of his skill on the microphone and Southern California's many wrestling television programs.
+The still-new medium of television was central to his rise from journeyman to top draw.
 Leone headlined several events at the Olympic Auditorium against opponents such as Leo Garibaldi, Jack Claybourne and Kimon Kudo.
-He would also tag with former opponent Gorgeous George.
+He also teamed with his former opponent Gorgeous George.

 On March 8, 1950, Leone wrestled future WWF Hall of Famer Antonino Rocca in front of a sold out 10,400 fans.
 6,000 fans were also reportedly turned away at the gate.

 World Heavyweight Championship and Feud with Lou Thesz

 Leone faced Enrique Torres at the Olympic Auditorium on November 22, 1950, in front of a reported 10,400 fans in a two-out-of-three falls match for the Los Angeles version of the World Heavyweight Championship.
 He captured the second and third falls of the match to win the world title.

-As world champion and with a growing television audience, Leone became one of the biggest sports stars in Southern California and the biggest draw in the territory.
-Appearing on television shows such as Charlie Aldridge, Dennis Day and Horace Heidt's Family Night Show, Leone raised his profile, with few wrestlers throughout the United States getting the exposure he was.
-An appearance at a store in the city of Oxnard drew over 1,000 fans, despite heavy rain.
-Leone gave female fans an orchard and gave every fan an autographed photo of himself.”
+As world champion and with an expanding television audience, Leone became one of the biggest sports stars in Southern California and the territory's top draw.
+His appearance on programs such as Charlie Aldridge, Dennis Day and Horace Heidt's Family Night Show, raised his profile considerably, few wrestlers in the United States received comparable exposure.
+A promotional appearance at a store in Oxnard drew over 1,000 fans, despite heavy rain, with Leone presenting female fans an orchard and giving every fan an autographed photograph of himself.”